anirudhwillcode/CAFE-CRUD-ANGULAR-DBMS/README.md

 <h1>Cafe Management System</h1>

 Cafe Management System is a web application designed to facilitate cafe owners in managing their cafe records efficiently.
-It's built using Angular, Node.js, and MySQL database, providing features for admins and employees to handle categories, products, billing, and user management.
+It's built using Angular, Node.js, and MySQL database, providing features for admins and employees to handle categories, products, billing, and user management.   ( THIS IS A DBMS MINI-PROJECT )

 ## Features